tenintech/ticketing-system-install-lab/README.md

 ### 2. Install and Configure Internet Information Services (IIS)
 Enabled IIS Web Server and required feature:

+Opened Control Panel -> Programs -> Programs and Features in order to configure IIS

 Application Development Features → CGI (Common Gateway Inerface) This allows the server to run scripts.

 This allows PHP applications to run on IIS.